Deiosha/class-01.md/README.md

 2. The benefit of using semantic tags in our HTML is that it helps the search engine determine the webpage's importance and content.

 #### JAVASCRIPT:
 1. Two things that require JavaScript in the Browser are the interaction with the users and the webserver.
-2.First of all, make a local copy of our example file, then save it in a directory somewhere sensible.
+2. First of all, make a local copy of our example file, then save it in a directory somewhere sensible.
 Open the file in your web browser and in your text editor.
 You'll see that the HTML creates a simple web page containing a clickable button.
 Next, go to your text editor and add the following in your head — just before your closing </head> tag: You add JavaScript to an HTML document by using the <script> element.

 ## Things I want to know more about